TechLadyVibes/techladyvibes/README.md

 ---

-*“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*
+*“Simplicity is the soul of efficiency.” – Austin Freeman*